semaphoreci/semaphore/docs/docs/using-semaphore/rbac.md

 <VideoTutorial title="How to use Role Based Access Control" src="https://www.youtube.com/embed/YQ3LP5_UmpA?si=9GXkhLkPwT9lMpYJ" />

 Manage user permissions in your organization and projects with Role Based Access Control (RBAC).
-This page describes gives an overview of RBAC, how to assign roles to users and groups, and how to create custom roles.
+This page gives an overview of RBAC, how to assign roles to users and groups, and how to create custom roles.

 ## Overview

-Semaphore uses a RBAC model to determine what actions users can take in organizations and projects.
+Semaphore uses an RBAC model to determine what actions users can take in organizations and projects.

 An organization [Admin](#org-admin) or [Owner](#org-owner) must invite users via their GitHub or BitBucket accounts before they can access the Semaphore organization or any of the projects.